adugu001/encrypt_project_ECE341/README.md

    - Byte data will be manipulated as if using polynomial notation
 3) Rotation of rows
    - Byte converted into 4x4 matrix, with bits 0-3 -> column 1, 4-7 -> column 2, etc.
-   - Row n is roted n slots to the (left/right?)
+   - Row n is rotated n slots to the left
 5) Shuffling of columns.
    - Pattern of shuffle is either uniform or can be determined by the particular round's key
+#Decryption
+The decryption process...

 **Design Restraints**:
 - Function in frequency range [10Mhz, 500Mhz]